2023 Tour de France Stages and Guide

 The race returns to the mountains on Bastille Day, Frances national day, with the third summit finish on the Grand Colombier in the Jura on stage 13.
 This marks the start of a grueling 5 stages in the mountains.
 Thankfully the riders have the second rest day in the middle of this block to get some rest before the final week.
 The riders move to the French Alps on stage 14 where they will tackle the highest climb in this year’s race, the Col de la Loze at 2,304m on stage 17, the final stage in the Alps.

-Riders get the chance for some easier days on stages 18 and 19 before tackling stage 20 in the Vosges mountains.
+Riders get the chance for some easier days on stage 18 and and stage 19 before tackling stage 20 in the Vosges mountains.
 There are bound to be many tired legs and it will be interesting to see how this all plays out.
 Will the stage decide the final winner?
 How will the sprinters fare?
 Only time will tell.

 For more information on the 2023 Tour route on the official Tour de France, site click here.